The main sectors of the economy are:

 - Service / ‘tertiary’ sector – concerned with offering intangible goods and services to consumers.
 This includes retail, tourism, banking, entertainment and I.T. services.

+In developing economies, the primary sectors tends to take a big share with many employed in agriculture and mining.
 In the 1920s, over one million people were employed in the UK coal industry.
 It was a key part of the economy.
 However, improved technology and the growth of other energy sources has seen a dramatic decline in this primary sector industry.

 The manufacturing industry takes raw materials and combines them to produce a higher value added finished product.
-For example, raw sheep wool can be spun to form a better quality wool.
+For example, raw sheep wool can be spun to form a ball of better quality wool.
 This wool can then be threaded and knitted to produce a jumper that can be worn.

 Initially, the manufacturing industry was based on labour-intensive ‘cottage industry’ e.g. hand spinning.
 However, the development of improved technology, such as spinning machines, enabled the growth of larger factories.
 Benefiting from economies of scale, they were able to reduce the cost of production and increase labour productivity.
 The higher labour productivity also enabled higher wages and more income to spend on goods and services.